rapyuta-robotics/io_tutorials/gazebo_examples/turtlebot/io_gazebo_turtlebot_description/README.md

 # IO Gazebo Turtlebot Description

-*urdf, mesh and plugin files should be in this repo
+**Note:**: URDF, mesh and plugin files should be in this repo

 ### Launch files
-- `io_gazebo_turtlebot_gazebo.launch` : launch gazebo world and spawn model
+- `io_gazebo_turtlebot_gazebo.launch` : Launches gazebo world and spawns turtlebot3 model.